Quickly find answers on how to search for an affordable apartment, rental subsidies, and addressing issues that make it hard to find housing.

 Other organizations that can provide assistance regarding barriers to finding or maintaining an apartment.

 New Destiny does not administer these programs.
-Contact the appropriate city agency listed in the descriptions to apply.
+Contact the appropriate agency listed in the descriptions to apply.
 Click on the links to learn more about eligibility requirements and how to apply.

 The Living in Communities (LINC) Rental Assistance Program is targeted to specific populations in both the DHS and HRA shelter systems who have been in shelter the longest.